 You can use regular bicarb soda as a urinary alkaliser at home.
 No need to buy anything, except the shop-bought urinary alkalisers taste better.

-It’s important for you to know that using a urinary alkaliser will not cure your urinary tract infection; there is no evidence that this is true or not true, across multiple studies.
-This means that you can use urinary alkalisers as a tool only, when used with other treatments, if it helps and if it doesn’t interfere with other treatments1.
+Using a urinary alkaliser will not cure your urinary tract infection; there is no evidence of any impact on the infection across multiple studies.
+You can use urinary alkalisers as a tool only when used with other treatments, if it helps and if it doesn’t interfere with other treatments1.

 Some treatments work better in an alkaline or acidic environment.
 Standard treatment for UTIs is antibiotics (but there are other options – see the UTI page for more information), with some research showing that there is a benefit in some cases to urinary alkaliser use with antibiotics.